crazy-max/csgo-server-launcher/docker/README.md

 ## Upgrade

-You can upgrade this image whenever I push an update :
+You can upgrade this image whenever I push an update:

 ```bash
 docker-compose pull